Tony Gonzalez: Post-NFL career

 Following his retirement, Gonzalez became an analyst on CBS's NFL pregame show NFL Today.
 He worked for CBS until the end of the 2016 season.

 On May 10, 2017, Gonzalez was added to Fox’s pregame show.
 Gonzalez left Fox on July 16, 2021, to focus on more TV and film projects.

-On April 28, 2022, it was announced during the 2022 NFL Draft that Gonzalez will return to broadcasting after a one-year hiatus, and join Amazon as a studio analyst for Thursday Night Football for the 2022 season.
+On April 28, 2022, it was announced during the 2022 NFL draft that Gonzalez will return to broadcasting after a one-year hiatus, and join Amazon as a studio analyst for Thursday Night Football for the 2022 season.

 Film and television

 Gonzalez has done some acting, primarily cameo roles as himself.
-In 2006, he had a minor role in the TV Movie A.I.
+In 2006, he had a minor role in the TV film A.I.
 Assault, his first non-cameo acting job.
 He has also appeared in three episodes of NCIS as Special Agent Tony Francis.
 In the 2017 film XXX: Return of Xander Cage, he played Paul Donovan, his first feature film role as an actor.
-He's also made cameo appearances as himself on other television series as well.

 In March 2015, Gonzalez hosted You Can't Lick Your Elbow on the National Geographic Channel, which ran for six episodes.

 In 2015, Gonzalez and his older brother Chris, were profiled in the documentary, Play It Forward.
 The film premiered at the Opening Gala during the Tribeca Film Festival.

 Gonzalez competed against linebacker Ray Lewis in an episode of Spike's Lip Sync Battle, which aired on February 2, 2017.
 He performed Digital Underground's "The Humpty Dance" and Devo's "Whip It", but did not win.